 Frida Kahlo’s work is entirely an exploration of herself and her lacerated emotional world.
 She’s a big influence on the contemporary artist Tracey Emin whose emotional world is on full-frontal display at the Hayward gallery in London this summer.
 Both women are particularly fascinated by their own bodies, which would seem rather earthy, but in fact their art is an outpouring of their ragged emotions.

 But the emotions don’t always have to be screaming.
-Hopper was also, of course, exploring emotions in his work – loneliness for one.
+Kollwitz was also, of course, exploring emotions in her work – loneliness for one.
 And Chagall‘s entire output (nearly) was devoted to an especially Cancerian emotion – nostalgia.

 |Modigliani, July 12, 1884|